samisalreadytaken/csgo-benchmark/README.md

 ## Installation
 Merge the `/csgo/` folder with your `/steamapps/common/Counter-Strike Global Offensive/csgo/` folder.

-This only adds 4 files to your `/csgo/` folder.
+This only adds 6 files to your `/csgo/` folder.
 It does not overwrite any game files, and it does not interfere with the game in any way.
-You can only use this script on your own server.
+It can only be used on your own local server.

 ### Downloading
 Manually download the repository ([`Code > Download ZIP`](https://github.com/samisalreadytaken/csgo-benchmark/archive/master.zip)), then extract the folder.